AtheroNova Inc. Adds New Medical Advisor

-IRVINE, Calif., April 11, 2013 /PRNewswire/ -- AtheroNova Inc. (OTCBB:AHRO), a biotech company focused on the research and development of compounds to safely regress atherosclerotic plaque and improve lipid profiles in humans, today announced that Stephen Nicholls, M.B.B.S., PhD., Heart Disease Theme leader at the South Australia Health and Medical Research Institute (SAHMRI), has been appointed as chair of the newly renamed Clinical Advisory Board, replacing the recently retired Dr. Giorgio Zadini, one of the co-founders of AtheroNova.
-Dr. Nicholls will also be a Co-Principal Investigator in the Company's upcoming clinical trials.
+IRVINE, Calif., April 15, 2013 /PRNewswire/ -- AtheroNova Inc. (OTCBB:AHRO), a biotech company focused on the research and development of compounds to safely regress atherosclerotic plaque and improve lipid profiles in humans, today announced that John Kastelein, MD, Ph.D., Chairman of the department of vascular medicine and Strategic Chair of Genetics in Cardiovascular Disease at the Academic Medicine Center of the University of Amsterdam, has joined the Company as a member of the Medical Advisory Board and will be a Co-Principal Investigator in the Company's upcoming clinical trials.

 AtheroNova Inc., through its wholly-owned subsidiary, AtheroNova Operations, Inc., is a biotechnology company focused on the discovery, research, development and licensing of novel compounds to reduce or regress atherosclerotic plaque deposits and to safely improve lipid profiles in humans.
 In addition to its lead compound AHRO-001, AtheroNova plans to develop multiple applications for its patents-pending therapies in market sectors that include: Cardiovascular Disease, Stroke, Peripheral Artery Disease, Dementia and Alzheimer's and Erectile Dysfunction, all of which have been linked to atherosclerosis.
 Atherosclerosis and its related pharmaceutical expenses for these indications cost consumers more than $41 billion annually in the United States alone.
 For more information, please visit www.AtheroNova.com.